GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 and our color in the second field `color`.

-if the `SV_Position` values are tried to be given a position outside the range of [-1.0, 1.0] they are clipped and we won't see them on screen.
-Due to this we need to create our own math to transform any coordinates we have to a normalized [-1.0, 1.0] This is going to be explored later in more depth.
+if the `SV_Position` values are tried to be given a position outside the range of [-1.0, 1.0] they are clipped and we will not see them on screen.
+Due to this we need to create our own math to transform any coordinates we have to a normalized [-1.0, 1.0] This is going to be explored later in more depth under the name of Normalized Device Coordinates (NDC).

-Finally, we have our main function, which takes in a single parameter which is our input in the form of `VSInput`, and returns our output in the form of a `VSOutput`.
+Finally, we have our main function, which in our case takes in a single parameter which is our input in the form of a `VSInput` struct, and returns our output in the form of a `VSOutput`.
- Since we don't do any processing, we simply make a new instance of `VSOutput`, initialize it all to 0 and forward our input position and color to the output.
+ Since we do not do any processing, we simply make a new instance of `VSOutput`, initialize it all to 0 and forward our input position and color to the output.

 ### Pixel Shader

-The **Pixel Shader** is the stage where we give the pixels on our render target color, it is invoked for each pixel that is covered by a triangle or pixels in the same group (named a tile) of a pixel covered by a triangle.
+The **Pixel Shader** is the stage (by default) where we set the pixels on our render target, it is invoked for each pixel that is covered by a triangle formed by previous shader(s)
-[x][ ]
-[ ][ ]
-in the above example above x denotes a triangle that covers a pixel - these 4 box's are a tile.
-4 pixels will render in this scenario since 1 pixel in the tile is covered by a triangle

-We use this stage to apply most of our shading techniques, from basic lighting, to textures and shadows, all the way to physically based rendering.
+We use this (Pixel Shader) stage generally to apply most of our shading techniques, from anything such as basic lighting, to textures, *and more*.

-Since we did not specify any shader between the VS and the PS, our input here is the output of the VS, and the output is one or more render targets.
+Since we did not specify any shader between the VS and the PS, our input here is the output of the VS

 Let's look at our Pixel Shader now: